-It’s hard to beat the classic looks of old-school campers.
+It’s hard to beat the classic looks of new-school campers.
 Sweet lines, huge, panoramic windows and interiors to die for make vintage camping rigs incredibly sought-after today.
 But there’s a catch: Vintage campers, no matter how well you restore them, will always be vintage campers.

 Today’s throwback-styled campers combine those classic designs with modern features, with lighter and more durable materials, updated interiors and better handling on the road.
 Everyone wins.